viamrobotics/docs/docs/installation/_index.md

 {{< tabs >}}
 {{% tab name="viam-server" %}}

-`viam-server` can run on any SBC that runs a supported operating system:
+`viam-server` can run on any computer that runs a supported operating system:

 - Linux 64-bit operating systems running on the `aarch64` or `x86_64` architectures
 - Windows Subsystem for Linux (WSL)